View Raymond Bay's Obituary on emissourian.com and share memories

 |

+Raymond, son of the late Fred E. Bay and wife Arminta, nee Watts, was born June 10, 1929, in Union.
+Raymond received his education in Union and graduated from Union High School.
+He served his country in the U.S. Army during the Korean War.
+He earned the rank of corporal Sept.
+29, 1949.
+He served from 1947 until 1952.
+Raymond was united in marriage to Bonnie Jo Holter, in 1952, in Union.
+He was later united in marriage to Lettie Virginia Thurmond in 1967.
+Raymond was employed as an operator at several of the local shoe manufacturers and retired in the mid-1980s.
+He was a member of American Legion Post 347 and served as its chaplain.
+He also was a member of St. Clair V.F.W.
+Post 2482 and St. Clair First Christian Church.
+Raymond will be remembered for his love of food and family, especially spending time with his grandchildren and great-grandchildren.
+Raymond also enjoyed playing cards, reading and watching Westerns.

-He is survived by one son, Ray Bay and wife Kathy, Union; other relatives and many friends.
+Raymond is survived by one son, Ray Bay and wife Kathy, Union; five grandchildren, Michael and April Garbarina, Ashley Joyce, Sandra Wink and Anjanette Kandlbinder; four great-grandchildren, David and Paisley Joyce, Brookelynn and Josephine Kandlbinder; one great-great-grandchild, Azuzlie Joyce; nieces; nephews; other relatives and friends.

+He was preceded in death by his wife, Virginia Bay, Oct.
+31, 1999, and his daughter and son-in-law, Patricia Diane and John Garbarina.

+A funeral service was held Monday, July 15, at 7 p.m. at Oltmann Funeral Home, Union.